-Counterpunch is a magazine focusing on politics that is published bi-monthly.
+Ad Fontes Media rates CounterPunch in the Hyper-Partisan Left category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
+CounterPunch is a magazine focusing on politics that is published bi-monthly.
 It began as a newsletter in 1994 created by Washington, D.C., investigative reporter Ken Silverstein.
 It describes its journalism as “fearless muckraking.”
 Based in California, the magazine is published in print and electronically.
 The CounterPunch website records an average of 2 million visits monthly.
-Ad Fontes Media rates Counterpunch as hyper-partisan left in terms of bias and as mixed reliability in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.